dwmkerr/boxes/README.md

 ### Beta

-- [ ] 'wait' flag for start/stop to wait until operation complete
+- [ ] 'wait' flag for start/stop to wait until operation complete, default to 1hr

 ### Later